 1. Bucks County Ale Trail

-The 19-brewery Bucks County Ale Trail boasts creek-side brewpubs and fresh startups offering craft brews with nontraditional ingredients.
-Try Bucks County Brewery’s seasonal Caribbean-spiced and crab apple-brewed offerings, or pair one of Vault Brewing Company’s drafts with creative eats that elevate typical pub fare to foodie status, like Pad Thai popcorn, duck and apple pizza, or wood-fired s'mores.
-Whichever of the 19 breweries you choose, this Bucks County trail is a must do on your craft journey.
+The 26-brewery Bucks County Ale Trail boasts creek-side brewpubs and fresh startups offering craft brews with nontraditional ingredients.
+Try Bucks County Brewery’s New England-styled IPAs or American Pale Ale offerings, or pair one of Vault Brewing Company’s drafts with creative eats that elevate typical pub fare to foodie status, like pork belly fries or duck and apple pizza.
+Whichever of the 26 breweries you choose, this Bucks County trail is a must do on your craft beer journey.

 2. Cumberland Valley Beer Trail